 Example #1 – KPI Dashboard in Excel using PowerPivot

 PowerPivot is not new to Excel users.
 You can develop many fancy reports using this tool from Excel without taking any help from IT people.
 Moreover, KPI is a new addition to PowerPivot, allowing you to check the performance in a jiffy even though you have millions of rows.
 We will see in this example how to create a simple KPI using PowerPivot.

 First thing first, you have to enable Power Pivot in your Excel.

 Step 1: Open an Excel file.
 Click on the File tab on the uppermost ribbon.
 Go to Options.

 Step 2: Under Options > Click on Add-ins.
 You’ll be able to see the screen as shown below.

 Step 5: Now, the actual work begins.
-Under the PowerPivot tab in your excel file, click on Manage.
+Under the PowerPivot tab in your Excel file, click on Manage.

-Step 11: Now, in order to create a KPI report, we need to slice and dice our data under the pivot table.
+Step 11: To create a KPI report, we need to slice and dice our data under the pivot table.
 Click on the Pivot Table tab under PowerPivot.
 Once you click it, a new window named Create PivotTable will appear in which you have to select the data from PowerPivot, and it asks you whether you want a pivot table under a new sheet or on the same sheet.
 I will prefer to go with the same sheet and then will provide the range on which the pivot table should be added.
 Click OK once done.

-Step 12: Select the data under rows, columns, and values as shown below.
+Step 12: Select the data under rows, columns, and values, as shown below.